sahilcodes216/Quiz-streamlit/README.md

 # ✊ Rock Paper Scissors – Streamlit Web App
-- **A simple and interactive Rock–Paper–Scissors game built using Python and Streamlit.
+- A simple and interactive **Rock–Paper–Scissors game** built using **Python** and **Streamlit**.
-This project demonstrates how basic Python logic can be transformed into a live web application and deployed online.**
+This project demonstrates how basic Python logic can be transformed into a live web application and deployed online.

 # 🚀 Live Demo
 🔗 https://srps-demo-stonepaperscis.streamlit.app/